astrohart/MFR/MFR.Services.Solutions.Actions/README.md

 ##### Summary

-Checks the specified `pathname` to check whether it's the pathname of a folder that exists on the disk.
+Checks the specified `pathname` to check whether it's the pathname of a folder that exists on the file system.

 ##### Returns

-`true` if the `pathname` refers to a folder that exists on the disk; `false` otherwise, or if the `pathname` parameter's argument is a `null` reference or a blank [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String').
+`true` if the `pathname` refers to a folder that exists on the file system; `false` otherwise, or if the `pathname` parameter's argument is a `null` reference or a blank [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String').